jaydavis359/Cocktail-Collector/README.md

 * Font - The font I have used for the site is [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono), this font covers all text elements, I selected this font because of its typewriter like text appearance, I think this gives the site that kind of 'old world' apperence which is often associated with cocktails.

 * Icons - The icons used in this project are taken from [Font Awesome](https://fontawesome.com/), I used font awesome for its diverse range of icons.

+## Defensive Design

+* Deleting - When a user clicks on the delete icon of one of their recipes a pop up modal appears, asking for comfirmation of that deletion, this prevents accidental deletion of their recipes.
+Also a user can only delete recipes that they have uploaded themselves, the delete option does not appear for other users recipes.

 ### Wireframes